leo5imon/butlerian-jihad/README.md

 ## Introduction

 The Butlerian Jihad is the term used for the crusades against the machines - AI - in the Dune universe.
-We've been bombed from AI Generated content in the past years, and it looks like there are only two solutions against that : you either consider the content before Gen AI the only one worth something - or you try to give artists a way to create fair models based on their works.
+We've been bombed from AI Generated content in the past years, and it looks like there are only two solutions against that :
+- you either consider the content before Gen AI the only one worth something.
+- or you try to give artists a way to create fair models based on their works.

+All of those solutions have the same shortcomings : you can just right-click download.
+Butlerian Jihad is a fair protocol, enabling Instagram artists to prove ownership of their account, create / join a DataDAO based on their reputation and partner with other fair artists to train models or LoRA.

 ## Features